Yes, Grammary Premium is worth it - especially for students! And this is coming from a student herself.

 The free version was no longer as flexible as I'd like it to be.
 Plus, I spent a lot of time on free-trial plagiarism checker sites with the slowest processing and awful word limits.

-Take a look at this before-and-after comparison of the same article.
+Take a look at this before-and-after analysis of the same article I was writing:

 So, What Are The Benefits of Grammarly Premium?